fisser001/fogbank-scripts/docs/docker.rst

 ================================================
 Running Docker containers on different machines
 ================================================
 This section explains how Docker can be used in a cluster.
 These instructions are based on the official Docker `standalone swarm instructions <https://docs.docker.com/engine/userguide/networking/overlay-standalone-swarm/>`_.
+We are going to create a standalone swarm using an overlay network.
+This allows Docker containers to commmunicate despite being on different machines.

 From the official Docker page: "An overlay network requires a key-value store.
 The key-value store holds information about the network state which includes discovery, networks, endpoints, IP addresses, and more.
 Docker supports Consul, Etcd, and ZooKeeper key-value stores."